by Zbigniew Zemła

 Check out probably the best Kanban presentation - Kanban method in four easy steps.

 Implementing significant improvements don’t have to be extremely difficult.
 Kanban is a revolutionary concept popularized by Toyota.
 Today Kanban is helping many companies around the globe to improve their productivity and efficiency.

 by Jim Benson

 In Scrum, teams hold a daily scrum meeting (“daily scrum” or “scrum stand-up”).
-Once converted from Scrum to Kanban, teams tend to carry on conducting daily stand-up status meetings with the three - standard for Scrum - questions.
+Once converted from Scrum to Kanban, teams tend to carry on conducting daily stand-up meetings with the three - standard for Scrum - questions.
 They are not necessarily valid for Kanban, since the Kanban board answers the first two right away.
 So, what questions should we be asking at a daily Kanban stand-up?

 by David Joyce

 Kanban is a great method of organizing, improving and finishing work.
 It has been first developed at Toyota, to manage the stock and production of car parts.
 The aim of Kanban is to create a complete workflow transparency, so that everyone in an organization – from production line worker to the CEO – gain a better understanding of the process they’re involved in.
 This way each employee could see and improve the way his effort influences the entire process.

 In this presentation, Joyce makes an important distinction between industrial Kanban, Kanban for software development and Lean and Agile methodologies in

 general.
 The gist is: instead of figuring out what to call your approach, try making your process as successful as possible.

 Karl Scotland explains the concept of a Kanban system for software development.
 He identifies the important aspects from which Kanban systems can be viewed in order to understand and improve an overall organization’s delivery capability: workflow, visualization, work in process limit, cadence and continuous improvement.
 This article provides deep insight into those areas and their implications on a system.